 Chapter 1: Introduction

-Throughout this entire book we will be using C++.
-C++ is the primary language used for computer graphics.
+Throughout this book we will be using C++.
+C++ is one of the primary languages used for computer graphics.
 If you’re already familiar with C or Java, you likely know enough to be able to do some basic graphics programming.
 To learn more about C++, you may want to read some of the chapters in the C++ part of this book.

 Before diving into graphics, you may want to take this fun quiz: